technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### **Task 1: Create Azure machine learning resources**

-1. Open a browser and go to `https://portal.azure.com` and sign in with your Azure subscription.
+1. In the Edge browser, navigate to Azure Portal at `https://portal.azure.com` and Sign In using your Azure user credentials (provided in the resources section).

 2. Click on Cloud shell and select **Bash**.